nsayer/hydra/README.md

 will have already been at half power when the first car originally powered up).

 When either car turns off, the other car's pilot will be switched back to full power.

+In sequential mode, one car is given a full power pilot, and the other car is given no pilot at all.
+When the first car is finished, the two cars "switch," giving the other car a chance to charge.
+If neither car wants to charge, the pilot will switch cars every five minutes just on the off chance one of the cars changes its mind.

 If either car over-draws its current allocation, it will be given 5 seconds to correct.
 If it remains overcurrent for 5 seconds, or if it fails a diode check at any time, or its positive pilot moves into an undefined state,